 - While they answer it is very important to LISTEN carefully and interrupt with any questions you have about a word they used, a person they mentioned, or a process they explained.
-Don't worry about being rude, it's more important that you understand what they are saying and they won't mind clarifying questions. - > If you like their answer, ask "How can I help you achieve this?" or "How can I make sure you do this?" and fill in II E. - > If you don't like their answer, feel free to tell them that, or state the concerns you listed for part III #1, 2, 3 so they can better understand what you feel they should be working on.
+Don't worry about being rude, it's more important that you understand what they are saying and they won't mind clarifying questions. - If you like their answer, ask "How can I help you achieve this?" or "How can I make sure you do this?" and fill in II E. - If you don't like their answer, feel free to tell them that, or state the concerns you listed for part III #1, 2, 3 so they can better understand what you feel they should be working on.

-V. After the meeting
+V. After the meeting:

 - Linger to meet them personally or meet whomever they brought with them.
 Most politicians go to public appearances with at least one staffer, who should have a business card to give you with their contact information.
 Shake hands with everyone and smile.
-Do not feel weird about standing around waiting to talk to them; be patient. - Ask them about internships.
+Do not feel weird about standing around waiting to talk to them, just smile and be patient. - Ask them about internships either directly in their office or where they work.
 Have a few slips of paper with your name and email neatly printed on it to hand them if they seem interested and ask them for their contact information.
-Remember, they work for YOU! - \checkmark Follow them on social media. - \checkmark Take pics of them if you like what they had to say and post to social media, and make sure to tag them. - ✓ Follow up the next day with either an email, phone call, or direct message, say something nice about the event, what they had to say or ask a follow-up question to something they mentioned.
-Pro tip: Ask your teacher to look it over before sending and send it from a email account that isn't ridiculous sounding.
+Remember, they work for YOU! - Follow them on social media. - Take pics of them if you like what they had to say and post to social media, and make sure to tag them. - Follow up the next day with either an email, phone call, or direct message, say something nice about the event, what they had to say or ask a follow up question to something they mentioned.
+Pro tip: Spellcheck your message or ask your teacher to look it over before sending and send it from a email account that isn't ridiculous sounding.
 Ex:BabyGirlGreenEyez221@email.com